platformio/platformio-docs/plus/debugging.rst

 Developers can finally forget about complex UI windows which they need to pre-configure before a simple “Hello World!” debugging session.
 No need to know any aspects about the debugging server or how to configure it.
-PIO Plus Unified Debugger does this complex work automatically having a rich configuration database per each board and debugging probe.
+PIO Unified Debugger does this complex work automatically having a rich configuration database per each board and debugging probe.